DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 > Questions:
 > 1. What is the name of the data product that takes up the most space in the file?
 > 2. What the module label for this data product?
-> 3. What is the module instance name for this data product?   (tricky.
+> 3. What is the module instance name for this data product?
+(This question is tricky.
 You have to count underscores here).
 > 4. How many different modules produced simb::MCTruth data products?
 What are their module labels?
 > 5. How many different modules produced recob::Hit data products?
 What are their module labels?
 {: .solution}

-You can open up an artoot file with `ROOT` and browse the `TTrees` in it with a `TBrowser`.
+You can open up an *art*ROOT file with `ROOT` and browse the `TTrees` in it with a `TBrowser`.
 Not all `TBranches` and leaves can be inspected easily this way, but enough can that it can save a lot of time programming if you just want to know something simple about a file such as whether it contains a particular data product and how many there are.

 Try it out
 ```bash